Milan Design Week 2025

 Today's offices no longer resemble those of yesterday.
 The health crisis has profoundly transformed the expectations of companies and employees alike, accelerating the adoption of new ways of working.

-Flexibility, well-being and hybridization are now at the heart of planning strategies.
+Flexibility, well-being and hybridization are now at the heart of design strategies.
 How are workspaces adapting to these changes?
 Here's a look at the major trends shaping post-Covid offices.

 More flexible, hybrid workspaces